SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 You can use a failable initializer to select an appropriate enumeration case based on one or more parameters.
-The initializer can then fail if the provided parameters do not match an appropriate enumeration case.
+The initializer can then fail if the provided parameters don't match an appropriate enumeration case.

 The example below defines an enumeration called ``TemperatureUnit``, with three possible states (``kelvin``, ``celsius``, and ``fahrenheit``).